Lira District: Conflict and displacement

 Long untouched by the Lord's Resistance Army insurgency that ravaged Kitgum and Pader Districts to the north, the increased violence of 2002 resulted in massive population displacement within the district of Lira.
 However, as of June 2009, the security situation in the district was relatively peaceful.
 In 2006 and 2007, Lira District experienced a massive return of Internally Displaced Persons.
 Over 310,000 of the estimated 350,000 left camps to return to their home villages in a period of 14 months.

 Lango sub-region

 Lira District is part of Lango sub-region, which consists of the following districts: Alebtong, Amolatar, Apac, Dokolo, Lira, Kole, Otuke and Oyam.
 The sub-region is coterminous with the now defunct Lango District.
-Lango sub-region was home to an estimated 1.5 million Langi in 2002, according to the national census conducted at that time.
+Lango sub-region was home to an estimated 2.5 million Langi in 2023, according to the national census conducted at that time.

 Population

-In 1991, the Uganda national population census estimated the population in the district at about 191,500.
-Eleven years later, the 2002 national population census, put the district population at about 290,600, with an annual population growth rate of 3.4%.
-In 2012, the population of Lira District was estimated at about 403,100.
+The 1991 census estimated the population in the district at about 191,500.
+The 2002 national census put the district population at about 290,600, with an annual population growth rate of 3.4%.
+In 2012, the population of Lira District was estimated at 403,100.
 The majority of the population are ethnic Lango and the predominant language spoken is Lango.